nerves-hub/documentation/quickstart/index.md

 And of course you can build out your own script around this if you like.

 Congratulations!
-Your Nerves device can now enjoy the joys of NervesHub.
+Your Nerves device can now enjoy the delights of NervesHub.

 Check in on your device and see if it is reporting Health data, maybe a geo-location and try the console.